 You have to form a new closed square by minimum number of stick moves.

 This is the key conclusion made by step by step analysis of the fish puzzle structure and clear unambiguous reasoning.
 Once you are confident that it is true, rest follow easily.

 It is always possible in this structure to form a new closed square by moving 2 sticks, but that would be too many.

 So it follows,

 You have to form the new closed square by one stick move.
-That is possible only when the other three sides already in place.
+That is possible only when the other three sides of the square already in place, a nearly complete square.